manifoldco/torus-cli/internal/qa.md

 - [ ]   System policies cannot be detached
 - [ ]   `torus policies view [name]` displays statements contained within the policy
+- [ ]   A policy can be attached to multiple teams via `torus policies attach`
+- [ ]   A policy can be detached and reattached to a team

 ### Worklog/Keyring Versioning